dohdat/leetcode-practice/Patterns.md

 ___

 ## Sliding Window:
-Given a string s, find the length of the longest substring without repeating characters.
+Given a string s, find the _length of the longest substring without repeating characters_.

 **Input:** s = "abcabcbb"